International Human Rights Law Summer School 2017

 All students who satisfactorily complete the programme will be awarded a Certificate of Attendance.
 To qualify for this, students are required to attend lectures and seminars to the satisfaction of the course tutors.
 It is not necessary to take the examinations in order to get a Certificate of Attendance but those seeking credit from the programme will need to take them.

-The programme is accredited by the American Bar Association (ABA) for 5 semester credits (only for students who have applied through George Washington University) and UK Solicitors may wish to take the course under the SRA's new 'continuing competence' approach (following major changes to the CPD requirements by the SRA, the course is no longer recognised as accredited CPD training).
+The programme is accredited by the American Bar Association (ABA) for 5 semester credits but these can only be awarded to North American law students who have applied for the programme through George Washington University - see 'Application procedure', below ).
+UK Solicitors may wish to take the course under the SRA's new 'continuing competence' approach (following major changes to the CPD requirements by the SRA, the course is no longer recognised as accredited CPD training).

 As Oxford University does not offer credit for this summer school, those wishing to obtain credit from their home institution for attending the programme must make appropriate arrangements with that institution in advance.
 Participants can request information to provide to their home institution which details contact hours (for lectures and seminars) and grades achieved in the examinations.
 The level of credit, if any, must be determined by the home institution.